-- 1. Think about some ways in which pain or hardship you are currently suffering could be used to help God fulfill some sort of purpose for good. - 2.
-Think of any past situation in which you may have blamed God for your suffering.
-How does God's allowing of free will and evil in the world fit into this picture? - 3.
-This week, consider prayerfully asking God to reveal to you ways in which you can view suffering as a means of glorifying Him.
+- 1. Think about some ways in which pain or hardship you are currently suffering, how might its' consequences be useful to God for good. - 2.
+Do you blame God for your suffering.
+How might you process that feeling differently to grow your love for Him? - 3.
+Prayerfully ask God to reveal ways you can endure suffering as a means of glorifying Him.

-Author: Scott Stubbins
+Author: Kurt Buckman (Updated from Scott Stubbins)